pingidentity/pingdirectory-go-client/docs/EncryptionSettingsBackendResponse.md

 ### NewEncryptionSettingsBackendResponse

-`func NewEncryptionSettingsBackendResponse(schemas []EnumencryptionSettingsBackendSchemaUrn, baseDN []string, backendID string, enabled bool, ) *EncryptionSettingsBackendResponse`
+`func NewEncryptionSettingsBackendResponse(schemas []EnumencryptionSettingsBackendSchemaUrn, id string, baseDN []string, backendID string, enabled bool, ) *EncryptionSettingsBackendResponse`

 NewEncryptionSettingsBackendResponse instantiates a new EncryptionSettingsBackendResponse object This constructor will assign default values to properties that have it defined,